Make Beef Wellington on a Budget with Butcher's Secret Cut!

 Step 1: Prepare the Beef

 Remove the tied beef from the refrigerator.
-Season the beef generously with sal; add pepper afterward, as it can burn at high heat).
+Season the beef generously with salt (add pepper afterward, as it can burn at high heat).
 Heat two tablespoons of olive oil over medium-high heat.
-Sear the beef on all sides for about 2-3 minutes each, until a golden-brown crust forms.
+Sear the beef on all sides for 2-3 minutes each, until a golden-brown crust forms.
 This step enhances the dish’s overall flavor.
-Remove the beef to a plate and sprinkle with freshly ground pepper.
+Transfer the beef to a plate and sprinkle with freshly ground pepper.

-Mix the Dijon mustard and soy sauce and brush this mixture on all sides of the beef.
+Mix the Dijon mustard and soy sauce, and brush this mixture on all sides of the beef.
 Don't remove the string yet.
-Wrap the beef tightly in plastic wrap and set in the refrigerator until it cools completely.
+Wrap the beef tightly in plastic wrap and set it in the refrigerator until it cools completely.

 Step 2: Make the Mushroom Duxelles

-Using the same skillet, heat two tablespoons of butter in a cast iron or other heavy pan.
+Using the same skillet, heat two tablespoons of butter.
 Add the finely chopped mushrooms and stir until the moisture evaporates, about 5-7 minutes.
 Add the finely chopped shallots and garlic.
 Stir a minute or two more.
 If you are using pate, don't season your mixture yet.
 If not, salt and pepper the mixture to taste.

-If you are using pate, add in 5-6 ounces to the mushroom mixture under medium heat.
+If you use pate, add 5-6 ounces to the mushroom mixture under medium heat.
 Stir until the mixture becomes somewhat thick.
 Remove to a bowl and refrigerate until cool.
-The mushroom duxelles will add a savory depth, marrying beautifully with the beef.
+This mushroom duxelles will add a savory depth, marrying beautifully with the beef.

 Step 3: Assemble the Wellington

-On a large sheet of plastic wrap, lay out two sheets of phyllo dough.
-Lay out the prosciutto slices slightly overlapping on the phyllo sheet, as shown.
+Lay out two sheets of phyllo dough on a large sheet of plastic wrap.
+Lay the prosciutto slices on the phyllo dough, slightly overlapping, as shown.
 Spread the cooled mushroom duxelles evenly over the prosciutto.

-Remove the plastic wrap from the beef, leaving only the center string intact.
+Remove the plastic wrap and remove the outer ties from the beef, leaving only the center string intact.
 Place the beef roll at the bottom of the phyllo as shown and wrap it up, using the plastic wrap and phyllo to rotate the beef roll.
 This is much like wrapping a sushi roll or jelly roll.
-Wrap it in plastic wrap after rolling and secure tightly.
-Refrigerate at least 30 minutes.
-I will often put it in the freezer, so the beef is really cold when it goes in the oven, preventing overcooking the beef.
+Wrap it in plastic wrap after rolling and secure it tightly.
+Refrigerate for at least 30 minutes.

 Step 5: Bake the Wellington

 Sprinkle on flake salt, if you have it, for extra crunchiness on top.
-Put in a hot oven for at least 30 minutes but no more than 40 minutes or until the pastry turns golden brown and flaky.
+Put in a hot oven for at least 30 minutes but no more than 40 minutes, or until the pastry turns golden brown and flaky.
 If you have a meat thermometer, check that the internal temperature of the Teres Major reaches approximately 110°F (45°C) for medium rare.
-The temperature will continue to go up about 10 degrees as you rest the Wellington.
+The temperature will continue to rise by about 10 degrees as you rest the Wellington.

 Step 6: Serve and Enjoy

-It's really important to rest your Wellington because it will have a lot of moisture, and resting keeps the moisture from escaping from the meat, making your pastry soggy.
-Tenderloin naturally has more juices and flavor than teres major so that some juices will escape.
+It's really important to rest your Wellington because it will have a lot of moisture (more than a typical Wellington).
+I was losing light for a photograph on the day I took the photo below, and cut it a little too fast.
+Resting keeps the moisture from escaping from the meat, making your pastry soggy.
+Teres Major naturally has more juices and flavor than tenderloin, so some juices will escape.
 That's okay.
 It means your meat is moist and delicious.

-Letting the Wellington rest will also aid in cutting it.
-Cut into one-inch slices carefully.
+Letting the Wellington rest will also help when cutting it.
+Cut it into one-inch slices carefully.
 Use a very sharp knife with gentle movements to avoid breaking the pastry.

 Pair your Wellington with roasted vegetables or a fresh salad for a complete meal.
 Enjoy the delicious results of your efforts!